 - Slice chicken breasts in half lengthwise to about 1 inch thickness.
 Season all sides with salt and pepper.

 - In a saute pan over medium heat, add 1 tablespoon of olive oil.
-When hot, add chicken breasts and cook about 4 minutes per side, or until cooked through and juices run clear.
+When hot, add chicken breasts and cook about 4 minutes per side, or until cooked to 165 degrees Fahrenheit in the center.
 Remove chicken from pan.

 - Add remaining olive oil, maple syrup, lemon juice, cornstarch, garlic, ground ginger, and water.
 Whisk until cornstarch has dissolved and ingredients are incorporated.
 Cook for 1-2 minutes, or until sauce has thickened slightly.